 In June 2011, the FASB issued amendments to disclosure requirements for presentation of comprehensive income.
 This guidance, effective retrospectively for the interim and annual periods beginning on or after December 15, 2011 (early adoption is permitted), requires presentation of total comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 In December 2011, the FASB issued an amendment to defer the presentation on the face of the financial statements the effects of reclassifications out of accumulated other comprehensive income on the components of net income and other comprehensive income for annual and interim financial statements.
 The implementation of the amended accounting guidance has not had a material impact on our consolidated financial position or results of operations.
 In February 2013, the FASB issued amendments to disclosure requirements for presentation of comprehensive income.
-The standard requires presentation (either in a single note or parenthetically on the face of the financial statements) of the effect of significant amounts reclassified from each component of accumulated other comprehensive income in its entirety, a cross reference to the related footnote for additional information will be required.
+The standard requires presentation (either in a single note or parenthetically on the face of the financial statements) of the effect of significant amounts reclassified from each component of accumulated other comprehensive income based on its source and the income statement line items affected by the reclassification.
+If a component is not required to be reclassified to net income in its entirety, a cross reference to the related footnote for additional information will be required.
 The amendments are effective prospectively for reporting periods beginning after December 15, 2012.
 The implementation of the amended accounting guidance has not had a material impact on our consolidated financial position or results of operations.